python-trio/asyncgpio/docs/source/usage.rst

     as an output that's actually an input) may damage your computer or its periphera(s).

-.. automethod: trio_gpio.gpio.Chip.line
+.. automethod: asyncgpio.gpio.Chip.line

 .. note::

    ``libgpiod`` has functions for bulk referrals which allow you to access multiple lines at the same time.
-Yo may wonder why these are missing from Trio-GPIO.
+Yo may wonder why these are missing from AsyncGPIO.
 The answer is that the kernel's GPIO interface does not have functions that affect multiple lines; if you need them for convenience it's easer to write appropriate Python methods, than to do the packing+unpacking of values into C-language structures that these bulk methods require.